 - How long do you need to repay the loan?
 Remember that any loan will need to be repaid by the end of the franchise term.

-A common way to get the remainder of the funds needed for your franchise is through a loan from the bank.
 Although bank loans are a very popular option, do remember that the more money you borrow to set up the franchise, the higher your repayments will be and therefore the larger proportion of your own profits will go towards paying back the bank for the foreseeable future.

 Choosing a bank